faker-js/faker/README.md

 See our documentation for a list of [provided languages](https://fakerjs.dev/guide/localization.html#available-locales)

-Please note that not every locale provides data for every module.
-In out pre-made locales, we fallback to english in such a case as this is the most complete and most common used language.
+Please note: not every locale provides data for every module.
+In our pre-made locales, we fallback to English in such a case as this is the most complete and most commonly used language.

 ## ⚙️ Setting a randomness seed